STOLYPIN: Talk of renewed war in Ukraine likely Russian coercive diplomacy, but worrying for all that

 It is not simply that Kyiv sees itself threatened by a larger neighbour with a track record of imperialistic attitudes and bloody aggressions.
 It is also that it has learned that plucky victimhood is one of the few things that makes the West truly pay attention.
 The warm words of solidarity often do not extend far beyond that.
 There is a growing, if often still behind-the-scenes exasperation with Kyiv’s failure to address key reform dilemmas, if not outright fatigue.

-It is unlikely to be coincidental that recent months have seen the embattled Zelenskiy administration place sanctions on Moscow-friendly opposition politician Viktor Medvedchuk and closed down three of his TV stations.
+It is unlikely to be coincidental that recent months have seen the embattled Zelenskiy administration place sanctions on Moscow-friendly opposition politician Viktor Medvedchuk and close down three of his TV stations.
 It also launched a ‘Crimean Platform,’ primarily to prevent the annexation becoming accepted as a fair accompli, and announced that it not attend future Minsk process talks – so long as they were in Minsk.
 While expressing a willingness to meet elsewhere, Deputy Prime Minister Oleksiy Reznikov said that this was because there was no trust in the Belarusian regime, even though it plays no actual part in the negotiations.

 All this has worked to an extent.
 Zelenskiy finally got his symbolic telephone call with President Biden, something that seemed to have until now been deliberately stalled to ratchet up the pressure for reforms.
 Biden made equally symbolic statements in support of “Ukraine’s sovereignty and territorial integrity in the face of Russia’s ongoing aggression.”